Willa Powell represents the state’s Big 5 city school districts on the New York State School Boards Association Board of Directors.

 She was president of Citizens for Midwifery, a national consumer advocacy organization that promotes midwife care for childbearing women.

-Powell, who was born in Ottawa, Ontario, Canada, graduated from Hammondsport High School in Steuben County and received her bachelor’s degree in CPA accounting from the Rochester Institute of Technology.
+Powell, who was born in Ottawa, Ontario, graduated from Hammondsport High School in Steuben County and received her bachelor’s degree in CPA accounting from the Rochester Institute of Technology.

 Powell and her husband, Donald, have three daughters and a son.